-Lower church of St. Bartholomew passed through stormy history.
-It had been robbed several times, turned into a magazine, a shelter for the people, and even served as a stable when in 1632-1634 the Swedish-Brandenburg army was stationed at Ostrów Tumski.
+In the years 1503-1538 to the congregation of canons belonged Nicolaus Copernicus and deceased in 1596 Andrzej Bogurski, who made a special note in which the sermons were supposed to be celebrated in Polish language in the church for all time.
+In the turbulent 17th century, the collegiate church was robbed many times, turned into a magazine, a shelter for the people, and even served as a stable when in 1632-1634 the Swedish-Brandenburg army was stationed at Ostrów Tumski.
 During the years of 1672 and 1723, the interior was changed to baroque with new altars and matroneum in the western part of the upper church.
-In 1810 the congregation of canons was dissolved, and during the nineteenth century the upper church was transformed into neo-gothic.
-During World War II, a part of the roof and vaults of the upper floor were destroyed, and one vault of the lower church collapsed.
-The church was rebuilt in the years 1946-1950 and 1956-1957.
+In 1810 the congregation of canons was dissolved, and in the later years of the 19th century the monument was renovated.
+During World War II, the collegiate church was damaged.
+It was rebuilt in 1946-1950 and 1956-1957.

-Pilch J, Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.
+Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.